JeremySpradlin/MedCab2020/README.md

 ### Heroku Web App Link:  https://potbot2020.herokuapp.com

-- The Pot Bot 2020 web app is built on FastAPI, and utlizies a helper page allowing users to test queries from the above link to get strain recommendations.
+- The Medcab Bot 2020 web app is built on FastAPI, and utlizies a helper page allowing users to test queries from the above link to get strain recommendations.

 ### Med Cab Project Website: *[Insert Link Here]*